Celebrate Ostara With These Rituals For the Spring Equinox

 In many magical traditions, seeds are one of the bases of energy and growth.
 Some practitioners include seeds in every spell ritual they perform, based on the principle of sympathetic magic.
 As the seeds grow, so will the power and effects of the spell.

-In this ritual, you can harness the abundant energy of the spring equinox and the growth potential of seeds in order to bring new happiness into your life.
+In this ritual, you can harness the spring equinox's abundant energy and seeds' growth potential to bring new happiness into your life.
 You will need a mixture of wildflower seeds from plants native to your area, a green candle, and violet oil.
 Begin by dressing the candle with the oil.
 Set it on a table, with the seeds in a dish in front of it.
 As you light the candle, say...

 Green for abundance, and green for prosperity